hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 In this example, we've created a new data type that will contain 10 blocks, each with a size of 1 data type (in this case 1 double), strided by 10 elements.
 On a 10 &times; 10 matrix this would correspond to a column (i.e. one value in every 10).

 ![Conceptual layour of a 10 x 10 array in C](../../assets/unit-6/2d-array-col.png)
-_**Figure 5:** The conceptual layout of a 10x10 2D array in C_
+_**Figure 5:** The conceptual layout of a 10 &times; 10 2D array in C_
 {: style="color:gray; font-size: 90%; text-align: center;" }

-Using our new MPI data type, we can send any column by using the pointer address &my_matrix[0][col].
+Using our new MPI data type, we can send any column by using the pointer address `&my_matrix[0][col]`.
 This will start our call at an offset column, which will then be strided by 10 for each value.

 ## Sending and Receiving Messages